salsify/ember-css-modules/README.md

 ## Ember Support

-This addon is tested against and expected to work with Ember 1.13.x, as well as the current 2.x release, beta, and canary builds.
+This addon is tested against and expected to work with all releases in the Ember 2.x release line, including beta and canary builds.